-The very act of documenting your strategy aligns you and your stakeholders.
+The very act of documenting your content strategy aligns you and your stakeholders.
 You’ll define your content marketing goals, the steps you’ll take to reach them, and how you’ll measure success.
-A good strategy addresses your business challenges and how you’ll leverage content to solve them.
+A good content strategy addresses your business challenges and how you’ll leverage content to solve them.

-In fact, a creating a content marketing strategy is so important that it’s the very first step of the NewsCred Methodology, our proven playbook for content marketing success.
+In fact, a creating a documented content marketing strategy is so important that it’s the very first step of the NewsCred Methodology, our proven playbook for content marketing success.

 Because there are hundreds (if not thousands) of factors to consider when creating or refining a content marketing program, this guide will take you through some of the most important elements.
-You’ll learn how to organize your ideas on what your content marketing program should be, and how to package those items into a comprehensive, strategic document around which you can rally and align your team.
+You’ll learn how to organize your ideas on what your content marketing program should be, and how to package those items into a comprehensive, content strategy document around which you can rally and align your team.

 Key Elements of a Documented Content Strategy

-Use this framework to develop and define the key elements of your content marketing strategy.
+Use this framework to develop the key elements of your content marketing strategy.
 In doing so, you’ll create a document that’s robust enough to guide your actions and help you respond to challenges.